irynadiudiuk/Dev_Ops_Mentorship_Program/Linux_Major_Services/README.md

 The mail system consists of many programs.
 The delivery of mail to local or remote mailboxes is done by one program (the mail transfer agent (MTA) , e.g., sendmail or postfix ), while the programs users use are many and varied (mail user agent (MUA) , e.g., pine , or evolution .
 The mailboxes are usually stored in ```/var/spool/mail``` until the user's MUA retrieves them.

 Postfix is a free and open-source mail transfer agent (MTA) that routes and delivers electronic mail.
+Postfix has several hundred configuration parameters that are controlled via the main.cf file.
+Fortunately, all parameters have sensible default values.
+By default, Postfix configuration files are in /etc/postfix.
+The two most important files are main.cf and master.cf; these files must be owned by root.
+Giving someone else write permission to main.cf or master.cf (or to their parent directories) means giving root privileges to that person.

 ____________________________________________